Well-posed geometric boundary data in General Relativity, I: Dirichlet boundary data: Introduction

 Consider for instance the simpler situation in $2+1$ dimensions: all Lorentz vacuum Einstein metrics in $2+1$ dimensions are flat (or constant curvature if $\Lambda \neq 0$).
 Solving the Dirichlet BVP for such metrics is thus the same as finding isometric embeddings of a timelike cylinder

 (bounding a compact solid cylinder in $\bR^{1,2}$), with prescribed Lorentz metric $\g$ into Minkowski $\bR^{1,2}$.
 This is the Lorentzian analog of the well-known isometric embedding (or immersion) problem of surfaces in $\bR^3$.
 The classical solution of the Weyl embedding problem by Nirenberg and Pogorelov gives the existence of a unique solution in the Euclidean setting when the Gauss curvature satisfies $K_{\g} > 0$.
-It is easy to see that this is exactly the condition that $-\Pi$ is a positive definite form, i.e.~the Riemannian version of Assumption $(*)$.
-Of course this is an intrinsic condition on the boundary metric $\g$, by Gauss' Theorema Egregium.
+It is easy to see that this is exactly the condition that $\Pi$ is a positive definite form, i.e.~the Riemannian version of Assumption $(*)$.
+Thus Theorem \ref{mainthm} is the Lorentzian analog of the Weyl embedding theorem in $2+1$ dimensions.

+Of course, the condition $K_{\g} > 0$ is an intrinsic condition on the boundary metric $\g$, by Gauss' Theorema Egregium.
 In the Lorentzian $2+1$ setting, Assumption (*) implies the intrinsic condition, \be K_{\g} > 0. \ee However, \eqref{K0} is not sufficient to imply Assumption $(*)$.
 This is due to the fact that symmetric forms $\Pi$ as in \eqref{BY}, although diagonalizable with respect to Riemannian (positive definite) metrics, are not necessarily diagonalizable with respect to metrics of Lorentz signature.
-Thus there are timelike surfaces in $\bR^{1,2}$ with positive Gauss curvature for which Assumption $(*)$ does not hold, cf.~\S 7 for further discussion.
+Thus there are timelike surfaces in $\bR^{1,2}$ with positive Gauss curvature for which Assumption $(*)$ does not hold, cf.~\S 8 for further discussion.
 On the other hand, if $\Pi$, (i.e.~$A$), is diagonalizable with respect to $\g$, then \eqref{K0} does imply Assumption $(*)$.

 In the Euclidean setting, very little is known about a general theory for isometric embedding or immersion of closed surfaces in $\bR^3$ beyond the convex case $K_{\g} > 0$ (or $K_{\g} \geq 0$), cf.~\cite{HH}, \cite{Sp}.
 Once the Gauss curvature is allowed to change sign, many complicated behaviors may occur.
 Even the local isometric embedding for surfaces in $\bR^3$ remains an open problem in general.
 By the remarks above, all of this holds for Dirichlet boundary data for Riemannian vacuum Einstein metrics in $3$ dimensions.
-It seems likely that similar vast complications hold for Lorentzian vacuum Einstein metrics in $2+1$ dimensions, cf.~also \S 7 for further discussion.
+It seems likely that similar vast complications hold for Lorentzian vacuum Einstein metrics in $2+1$ dimensions, cf.~also \S 8 for further discussion.
 It would of course be interesting to explore this further.